SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 * `vidrio.AI.hardwareContinuousVoltageWithCallBack` -  Hardware-timed continuous analog input with a callback function.
 Acq ends when figure is closed.
 * `vidrio.mixed.AOandAI` - continuous AI and AO that run simultaneously and in sync.
 * `vidrio.DO.softwareBasic` - simple on-demand digital output
+* `vidrio.CO.singlePulse` - create a single digital pulse using a counter task

 ### Hints
 The use of `try`/`catch` blocks should ensure the DAQmx tasks always shut down cleanly.